 Definition: Students who are over the typical graduation age of 18 but who continue schooling or special education services for a period of time up to the year of maximum age.

 Data Element Information: A student with a disability continues to have a right to FAPE until graduation with a regular diploma or until the age of 21.
-Once a student graduates with a REGULAR diploma, he or she is no longer eligible for FAPE.
-If a student continues to attend school and receive services after he or she is no longer FAPE eligible (reached Max Age or graduated with a regular high school diploma), do not submit this student to WISEdata.
+Once a student graduates with a regular diploma, they are no longer eligible for FAPE.
+If a student continues to attend school and receive services after they are no longer FAPE eligible (reached Max Age or graduated with a regular high school diploma), do not submit this student to WISEdata.

 High School Completion (HSC): Use this exit type if the student earned a high school completion credential on or before the exit date.
 This exit type requires that your district submit a high school completion credential type.